raisul587/auto_data_ju/README.md

 - **Large Datasets** - Performance may degrade with datasets >1GB due to in-memory processing
 - **Browser Compatibility** - Best experience on Chrome/Firefox; Safari may have minor issues
-- **AutoML Performance** - PyCaret AutoML can be slow on large datasets
 - **Prophet Installation** - May require additional dependencies on Windows

 ## 📝 Changelog